header-image

 In the development of new technologies for the pharmaceutical and biopharmaceutical production of vaccines again the question of GMP compliance and safety is emphasised.

-Furthermore, with the Quality Initiative for the 21st Century from the FDA new guidelines have been issued, which have an impact not just on the conventional pharmaceutical industry but also on vaccine manufacturers.
+Furthermore, with the Quality Initiative for the 21st Century from the FDA new guidelines have been issued, which have an impact not just on conventional pharmaceutical industry, but also on vaccine manufacturers.
 Risk management and quality in design are essential in the implementation of new technologies and the introduction of new vaccines.
-Ensuring the expected safety is one of the greatest challenges of all vaccine Producers.

 Programm